scionproto/scion/doc/dev/design/NAT-address-discovery.rst

 Transition
 ----------

 - An "old" client without expectation on STUN support on the router would simply not use this feature.
-No problem here.
+  No additional problem here.
 - A "new" client sending a STUN request to an "old" border router should simply fail because the router should simply drop a packet that it cannot process.
-  The client should then time out and report that the external NAT address cloud not be established.
+  The client should then time out and report that the external NAT address could not be established.
+Instead of timing out it could also optimistically assume that no NAT is involved. -> TBD

 **TODO** How can we avoid this failure in cases where there is no NAT?
 Can we get the BR version or CS version?
 If they are outdated then the client can try without NAT resolution which may simply work if there is not NAT or fail if there is one.
+Or the client could optimistically assume that no NAT is present.

 Implementation
 ==============